Stop limit order: What it is and how to use it effectively?

 Disadvantages and risks of a stop limit order

-This is the primary disadvantage of a stop limit order.
-Even if your stop price is triggered, there's no guarantee your order will be filled.
-If the market price moves rapidly through your stop price and immediately past your limit price without any available shares/contracts at your limit price or better, your order may remain unexecuted.
+The main limitation of a stop limit order is that, even though the stop price is met, there’s no guarantee that your order will be fulfilled.
+If the market rapidly passes your stop price and goes past your limit price without any available shares or contracts at your limit price or more favorable, your order might not be filled.

 For example, in a sell stop limit order, if the price drops sharply, gapping below both your stop price and your limit price, your order might not find any buyers at or above your limit price, leaving you in the trade at a potentially worse position than anticipated.